No volumes are associated with this topic

-Ben Bernanke is not only the chairman of the U.S. Federal Reserve, he is one of the recognized academic experts on managing a depression.
-He has spent his life studying this particular problem, and occupies the most powerful position among the group charged with doing something about it.
+Ben Bernanke is not only the chairman of the U.S. Federal Reserve, but he is also one of the recognized academic experts on managing depression.
+He has spent his life studying this particular problem and occupies the most powerful position among the group charged with doing something about it.
 His innovation in the management of a financial crash is QE, quantitative easing.
 Essentially, this amounts to the creation of a fund managed by the Federal Reserve, generated by purchasing bonds with money created by the Fed.
-The content, size and purpose of the fund has varied in the past few years, to the point where it amounts to a gigantic fund at his disposal, as needed, Initially, it injected funds into markets frozen with fear, and successfully unfroze them, making a profit for the Treasury along the way.
-He next used the fund to manage a gigantic Keynesian effort to stimulate the private economy with federal fund.
-While it is possible this stimulus averted some worse disasters, the net effect was not outstanding, and is generally regarded as a failure.
+The content, size, and purpose of the fund have varied in the past few years, to the point where it amounts to a gigantic fund at his disposal, as needed, Initially, it injected funds into markets frozen with fear, and successfully unfroze them, making a profit for the Treasury along the way.
+He next used the fund to manage a gigantic Keynesian effort to stimulate the private economy with a federal fund.
+While it is possible this stimulus averted some worse disasters, the net effect was not outstanding and is generally regarded as a failure.
 His current effort, titled QE3, amounts to an enormous effort at what is termed "good bank, bad bank" in financial jargon.
 Because so many good bonds are undervalued in a recession, it is believed they will return to true market value if the truly bad bonds are removed from the market place.
 In Victorian days, this was accomplished by bankruptcy, but it is thought to be more humane to buy up and remove them temporarily from the marketplace.
-The humane approach of course has the disadvantage that the bad bonds may reappear later, and some critics say it is only a variant of "kicking the can down the road."
-It seems to have worked well for the Scandinavians however,and the final verdict cannot yet be issued.
-For the purposes of the present discussion, the essential point is that a three-trillion dollar discretionary fund has been put in the hands of most powerful and most knowledgable person involved in international finance.
+The humane approach, of course, has the disadvantage that the bad bonds may reappear later, and some critics say it is only a variant of "kicking the can down the road."
+It seems to have worked well for the Scandinavians however, and the final verdict cannot yet be issued.
+For the purposes of the present discussion, the essential point is that a three-trillion dollar discretionary fund has been put in the hands of the most powerful and most knowledgable person involved in international finance.
 At the moment, the fund contains most of the dubious bonds in circulation, but there are signs that Bernanke plans to replace them with U.S. Treasury bonds, thought to be the safest investment available.
 He can essentially do anything he pleases with this fund, subject only to the approval of the rest of the Board.

 It must have occurred to Bernanke, that this multi-trillion dollar fund of the safest investments on earth would make a highly suitable substitute for gold, if it ever becomes clear that the world needs to return to some tangible commodity to back its currency, or become the new lender of last resort, if we choose to put it that way.
 Mr. Bernanke essentially needs no one's permission to create this fund, but to use it in some novel way would require the permission of politicians, acting in some way identifiable as the will of the American public.
 If it should come to that, a few suggested limitations immediately come to mind.